2023 Best Political Science & Government Schools in South Carolina

 After completing their degree, political science graduates from Furman carry an average student debtload of $26,500.

-The excellent programs at Citadel Military College of South Carolina helped the school earn the #2 place on this year’s ranking of the best political science and government schools in South Carolina.
-The Citadel is a small public school located in the midsize city of Charleston.
+You’ll join some of the best and brightest minds around you if you attend Citadel Military College of South Carolina.
+The school came in at #2 on this year’s Best Political Science & Government Schools in South Carolina list.
+The Citadel is a small public school located in the city of Charleston.

 Political Science majors at The Citadel take out an average of $25,000 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $492.